Suga: 2013–present: BTS

-Originally joining the company as a music producer, Suga trained under Big Hit Entertainment for three years alongside members J-Hope and RM.
+Originally joining the company as a music producer, Suga trained under Big Hit Entertainment for three years alongside bandmates J-Hope and RM.
 He made his debut as a member of BTS on Mnet's M Countdown with the track "No More Dream" from their debut single album 2 Cool 4 Skool.
-He has produced and written lyrics for a variety of tracks on all of BTS' albums.
+He has produced and written lyrics for a variety of tracks on all of the band's albums.

-For BTS' third Korean-language extended play (EP) The Most Beautiful Moment in Life, Pt.
-1, Suga released a solo introductory track titled "Intro: The Most Beautiful Moment in Life".
-Its lyrics itself discussed the fears of reaching adulthood at the end of one's adolescent years.
-It was released on April 17, 2015 with an animated music video.
+Suga wrote and performed the introductory track "Intro: The Most Beautiful Moment in Life" for BTS' third Korean-language extended play (EP) The Most Beautiful Moment in Life, Pt.
+1 (2015).
+Released on April 17, in the form of an animated music video, its lyrics addressed fears associated with reaching adulthood at the end of one's adolescent years through the use of a sports metaphor.
 Pt.
 1's follow up EP, The Most Beautiful Moment in Life, Pt.
-2, featured another introduction performed by Suga, called "Intro: Never Mind", specifically recounting Suga's teenage years.
-The song released on November 15, 2015, the first song on BTS' 2016 compilation album The Most Beautiful Moment in Life: Young Forever.
-Suga did not perform another introductory track for BTS until 2020, when he released "Interlude: Shadow" as part of the Map of the Soul: 7 album.
-The interlude is a rap song that references "Intro: O!RUL8,2?" from the 2013 EP of the same name and discusses BTS' fame, comparing its reality to the celebrity about which O!RUL8,2? dreamed.
-The song was released on January 10, along with a music video referencing the struggles of fame.
-Tamar Herman of Billboard described it as an "evocative, yet brash track" and noted how the song's sound changes midway through to show "this dichotomy between the relationship of how fame and audiences watching him affects his idea of self".
+2, featured another introduction performed by Suga, called "Intro: Never Mind", that recounted his teenage years.
+The track preceded the EP on November 15.
+It was later included as the opener on BTS' 2016 compilation album The Most Beautiful Moment in Life: Young Forever.
+Suga did not perform another introductory track for BTS until 2020's "Interlude: Shadow", from the band's Map of the Soul: 7 album.
+Released ahead of the album on January 10, the rap track referenced "Intro: O!RUL8,2?" from the 2013 EP of the same name and discussed BTS' fame, comparing its reality to the celebrity about which O!RUL8,2? dreamed; Tamar Herman of Billboard described the interlude as "evocative, yet brash", noting in particular how its sound changes midway through to show "this dichotomy between the relationship of how fame and audiences watching him affects his idea of self".

-Suga also released two solo tracks under the group's name.
-The first, a song titled "First Love", appeared on BTS' 2016 studio album Wings.
-It is an autobiographical rap track reminiscent of a monologue.
-On the 2018 compilation album Love Yourself: Answer, Suga released the song "Trivia: Seesaw", which discussed the up-and-down nature of falling in love.
-That same year, Suga was awarded the fifth-class Hwagwan Order of Cultural Merit as a member of BTS by the President of South Korea, along with other members of the group.
+Under BTS' name, Suga has released two solo songs.
+The first is an autobiographical track titled "First Love", that appeared on the band's 2016 studio album Wings.
+Reminiscent of a monologue, the song is a rap serenade to Suga's childhood piano that personifies his relationship with the instrument as if addressing a friend.
+The second is "Trivia: Seesaw", about the up-and-down nature of falling in love, which he performed for BTS' 2018 compilation album Love Yourself: Answer.

-In July 2021, he was appointed Special Presidential Envoy for Future Generations and Culture by President Moon Jae-in, along with the other members of BTS, to help "lead the global agenda for future generations" and "expand South Korea's diplomatic efforts and global standing" in the international community.
+In 2018, Suga was awarded the fifth-class Hwagwan Order of Cultural Merit, alongside his bandmates, by then President of South Korea Moon Jae-in, for their contributions to the promotion of Korean culture.
+He was appointed Special Presidential Envoy for Future Generations and Culture by Moon in July 2021, again alongside his bandmates, to help "lead the global agenda for future generations" and "expand South Korea's diplomatic efforts and global standing" in the international community.